-Cooking this lentil soup is so quick and easy (it’s ready in less than 30 minutes) that it has become one of my favorite evening meals, especially during the Autumn and Winter months when we really need something to warm us up!
+Cooking this lentil soup is so quick and easy (it’s ready in less than 30 minutes) that it has become one of my favorite evening meals, especially during the fall and winter months when we really need something to warm us up!

 This lentil soup is packed full of goodness, is very filling, and the scent of spices is so inspiring!

 All you need to make a bowl of red lentil soup are 10 simple, easy-to-find ingredients!